kgateway-dev/kgateway/docs/content/guides/traffic_management/request_processing/transformations/_index.md

 Please note that, if set to `true`, you will need to use the `extraction` function to access extractors in template strings (e.g. `{{ extraction("myExtractor") }}`); if the default value of `false` is used, extractors will simply be available by their name (e.g. `{{ myExtractor }}`).

 ##### escapeCharacters
-This attribute is used to set for the entire transformation whether Inja should be configured to preserved escaped characters in strings.
+This attribute is used to set for the entire transformation whether Inja should be configured to preserve escaped characters in strings.
 This is particularly useful when using context from the request or response body to construct new JSON bodies.

 #### Templating language
 {{% notice note %}}